malkiats/malkiats.github.io/_posts/2025-12-04-k3s-AWX-Ubuntu.md

 ---

-## Prerequisites and System Setup
+## Prerequisites and System Setup {#prerequisites-and-system-setup}

 These steps should be done on both the master and worker nodes.

 System requirements
 - OS: Ubuntu 20.04 or 22.04
-- Minimum resources: 1 CPU, 2 GB RAM (AWX and cluster benefits from more)
+- Minimum resources: 1 CPU, 2 GB RAM (AWX and cluster benefit from more)
 - Connectivity: Internet access
 - Optional: static IPs recommended for master and worker